PewDiePie: Public image and influence

 Since breaking through on YouTube with his Let's Play-styled videos, Kjellberg has emerged as one of the most noted, influential, and controversial online personalities.
 He has also been cited by various publications as largely influential for digital content creation and Internet culture, particularly relating to video gaming subcultures.
 Eurogamer noted that Kjellberg was cast by media reports as a "figurehead" of YouTubers, and for being nearly synonymous with gaming YouTubers in general.
 In 2016, Douglas Holt of Harvard Business Review wrote of Kjellberg as "YouTube's greatest success", and regarded him, about gaming subcultures, "the star of this digital art world—just as Jean-Michel Basquiat and Patti Smith had done in urban art worlds back in the analog days".
 Lev Grossman of Time wrote that Kjellberg dominated "an entire medium single-handed," and pioneered "a new form of fame not controlled or manufactured by a studio or a network."

 Kjellberg has stated that he dislikes being called "famous".
 In a 2014 interview with The Wall Street Journal, he called the influence he has "kind of scary".
 In a Rolling Stone article, Kjellberg admitted to being shocked by his fame; he recalled a gaming event near his hometown, stating "I remember there were five security guards yelling at a crowd to back up – it was out of control.
 It was shocking to find myself in that situation, where I was that celebrity person."
 In a 2019 interview with the New York Times, Kjellberg commented on his influence stating, "it's weird for me to be in this position because I don't really want to be in this position."
 He went on to express feelings of nostalgia for his early YouTube career, when he had fewer subscribers, and admitted to periodically thinking about giving up the platform altogether.
 Colleagues and media have referred to Kjellberg as "normally press shy", "quiet", and "much more reserved in real life."
+After moving to Japan, Kjellberg expressed enjoying a lack of recognition while in public.